Moto G7 brings a 6.2-inch screen, Android Pie, teardrop notch for $300

 But phone prices have been on the rise and the Moto G7 isn't immune.
 While still "cheap," its price jumps up $50 to $299 (from $249), a 20 percent hike from 2018 to 2019.
 The increase underscores that phones are getting more expensive to own across all categories, not just the most premium models, as component costs rise and slow sales hit dominant brands such as iPhone and Samsung.

 Here's how the four new Moto G7 phones break down.
-Check out our specs chart at the very end for all the details.
+Check out our specs chart for a quick breakdown, as well as our in-depth comparison story -- Motorola Moto G7 vs. G7 Play, G7 Power and G7 Plus -- for more details.

 Moto G7 Plus: The budget 'splurge' (300 euros)